We may earn a commission from links on our site, but this doesn’t affect our reviews. Learn more.

 - Smart contract bugs.
 Smart contracts are not automatically created.
 They’re human-programmed modules and, thus, are vulnerable to human errors.
 While the reviews for AAVE have been nothing short of glaring, it is important for the investors not to put too much stake in them.

 - Staking platform vulnerabilities.
 Depositing AAVE through a liquidity pool on an exchange might leave it vulnerable to different security breaches.
-However, investors shouldn’t worry too much about it as exchanges such as Binance have taken additional measures to consolidate the platform’s security.
+There have several incidents of DeFi hacks in the past that need to be considered.
+However, investors shouldn’t worry too much about centralized exchanges such as Binance have taken additional measures to consolidate the platform’s security.